 - Rewards.
 As with cash withdrawals from an ATM, travellers cheques and other similar cash equivalent transactions, you usually can’t earn credit card reward points for gambling transactions.

 - Promotional offers.
-Credit cards that occasionally offer 0% interest or bonus points for new customers will likely exclude gambling purchases from the list of “eligible transactions” required to take advantage of these deals.
+Credit cards that occasionally offer low or 0% interest or bonus points for new customers likely exclude gambling purchases from the list of “eligible transactions” required to take advantage of these deals.